DevanaLabs/lemon.email-GremlinMaxim/README.md

 ## maxim usage

 Maxim is an smtp stress testing client.
-Start the program with no arguments for short usage message:
+Start the program with no arguments for a short usage message:

 ```
 Usage: maxim [options] -d <msgs_directory> <smtp_host:smtp_port>